grpc/proposal/A77-xds-rate-limiting-rlqs.md

     reporting intervals and their execution handlers.
     -   Entries inserted we get the first data plane RPC for a given bucket and there's no key for bucket reporting interval.
-    -   Entries deleted when there's more buckets with given reporting interval in RLQS Bucket Map.
+    -   Entries deleted when there's no more buckets with given reporting interval in RLQS Bucket Map.

 Pseudo-code for RLQS Filter State RPC rate limiting: